 - Benign, hypervascular neuroendocrine tumor of neural crest origin

 - Less common than glomus caroticum (carotid body tumor) and glomus jugulare

-- Arises from glomus bodies within CN 10 nodose ganglion
+- Arises from glomus bodies within cranial nerve X (CN X) nodose ganglion

 - Composed of chemoreceptor cells of neural crest origin